kaist-cp/relaxed-memory-separation-logic/README.md

 ## Change in Semantics

 This project is built upon [iRC11], a separation logic for the ORC11 memory model.
-For better support for automation, we simplified the semantics of ORC11 that does not change the core part of the memory model, which are explained below.
+For better support for automation, we simplified the semantics of ORC11 that does not change the core part of the memory model, explained below.
 Note that we did not touch the race detector of ORC11.
 - The comparison of two locations with different addresses [can be true if either one of them is deallocated](https://gitlab.mpi-sws.org/iris/gpfsl/-/blob/fdf1fcba85da1df81b3e1b632763b87c95336ec0/gpfsl/lang/lang.v#L223-228).
   This leads to complexity in the CAS rule where we need to check the liveness of each location stored in location history before performing the CAS.
   We believe this semantics creates complexities orthogonal to our work, hence have removed it.